Ethernet

 This has two consequences:

-It is not possible to use Ethernet to communicate with devices on an isolated LAN, then backhaul the data over cellular.
+In Device OS 5.3.0 and later it is possible to communicate with devices on an isolated LAN, then backhaul the data over cellular.
 One common use-case of this is Modbus TCP to sensors on Ethernet.
+In this scenario, set the IP address statically or using DHCP, but set the gateway address to 0.0.0.0.
+The gateway address of 0.0.0.0 signifies that this is not a connection to the Internet and cannot be used for cloud communication.
+See isolated LAN below.

 If the Ethernet LAN is normally connected to the Internet, it's not possible to fall back to cellular if this Internet connection goes down.
 This is possible to implement using a 3rd-party library in your application in the following section, however.